chapter two

 2.1 Getting Streamlit up and running

-First things first!
-Before building any apps, you need Streamlit installed and ready to go.
+Before building any apps, you need to install Streamlit and get it ready to go.
 This involves two steps:

 2.2 Setting up your development environment